notwa/rc/README.md

   The GNU General Public License is a free, copyleft license fo…

   The licenses for most software and other practical works are …
-$ echo this is just an example; these scripts are (mostly) unlicensed.
+$ echo 'this is just an example; these scripts are (mostly) unlicensed.'
 ```

 ## submodules